US Open champion Medvedev cruises into third round at Indian Wells

 "I'm actually really pleased, because usually I haven't played well in Indian Wells and I haven't been playing that well in practices before (the tournament)," said Medvedev, who was 3-3 in prior appearances in the California desert.

-"Really happy with my performance," he added.
-"That's the most important no matter how I played before the tournament.

-"Mackenzie is a really strong opponent, he can put pressure on everybody," Medvedev said.
+"Mackenzie is a really strong opponent, he can put pressure on everybody," he added.
 "I'm happy to be through quite fast."
+Medvedev booked a third-round meeting with Serbian Filip Krajinovic, who pulled off a 7-6 (7/2), 7-5 winner over American Marcos Giron.

+Russian fourth seed Andrey Rublev also advanced, beating Spain's Carlos Taberner 6-3, 6-4.

 It was the 106th-ranked Frech who grabbed the first break of the match, taking a 4-3 lead in the opening set.

-Pliskova powered to a 5-1 lead in the second set and, after dropping her serve while serving for the match, broke Frech for the fifth time in the match to claim the win.
+Pliskova powered to a 5-1 lead in the second set and, after dropping her serve while serving for the match, broke Frech for the fifth time to claim the win.

 Spain's Muguruza, meanwhile, was bundled out 6-3, 1-6, 6-3 by Australia's Tomljanovic, who reached her first Grand Slam quarter-final at Wimbledon earlier this year.